What is the book of Enoch?

 And the world shall be written down for destruction.

-the Return and Revelation of Jesus Christ! (righteous judgement shall be revealed to the whole world)
+The Return and Revelation of Jesus Christ! (righteous judgement shall be revealed to the whole world) The Revelation of Jesus Christ is when Jesus' identity is revealed

 The Lord will destroy the wicked, put down the governments of man and take over to rule with a rod of iron.

-The Vials / Bowls which are the Wrath of God will cause massive destruction to the world.
+The Vials / Bowls which are the Wrath of God will cause massive destruction to the world during this week.
 There will be a great earthquake such as has never been before.

 6300-7000 AA, 2300-3000 AD